White supremacism! Eurocentrism! Murticulturalism! Western Values! …

 - Opposition to homosexuality and gender diversity – though I can’t see why this would be a problem for a deity.

-- Blasphemy, apostasy and all means to control commitment to the religion.
+- Opposition to blasphemy, apostasy and the support of various means to encourage commitment to the religion.

 - The indoctrination of children, to ensure that in adulthood they perpetuate this pattern.